GeodynamicWorldBuilder/WorldBuilder/cookbooks/3d_cartesian_perlin_noise/doc/README.md

 - `min temperature` / `max temperature`: Set the output value range for the noise field.
 - `octaves`: Number of noise layers combined; more octaves add detail and complexity.
 - `lacunarity`: Frequency multiplier for each octave (e.g., `frequency *= lacunarity`, default: 2.0).
-So the next layer has double the frequncy, thus lower wavelength and more detail.
+So the next layer has double the frequency, thus lower wavelength and more detail.
 - `persistence`: Amplitude multiplier for each octave (e.g., `amplitude *= persistence`, default: 0.5).
 So the next layers impact of the overall field is have as small.
 - `frequency`: Sets the initial scale of the noise pattern.
-- `operation`: How the noise is combined with the base field (e.g. `add` or `replace`, defaukt: "add").
+- `operation`: How the noise is combined with the base field (e.g. `add` or `replace`, default: "add").

 Default values are used if parameters are omitted.
 If more than one octave is used, `min temperature` / `max temperature` are likely not fully reached, as multiple noise fields are superposed.